-Hosted by the Wake Forest Purple Heart Foundation, the picnic honors those wounded in battle.
-In addition to Purple Heart Medal recipients and their families, the banquet is open to all veterans and military families.
-For more information see the EVENTS page.
+Hosted by the Wake Forest Purple Heart Foundation, the Banquet honors those wounded in battle.
+In addition to Purple Heart Medal recipients and their families, the Banquet is open to all veterans and military families.

-Note to Purple Heart Recipients: your invitation has been mailed.
-If you haven't received an invitation please email: info@WakeForestPurpleHeartFoundation.org
+Note to Purple Heart Recipients: your invitation will be mailed.
+If you haven't received an invitation please e-mail: info@WakeForestPurpleHeartFoundation.org

-This year’s Purple Heart Picnic includes entertainment, patriotic tributes and a catered meal.
-The 2019 celebration saluted more than 80 Purple Heart recipients.
+This year’s Purple Heart Banquet includes entertainment, patriotic tributes and a catered meal.
+The 2023 banquet saluted more than 50 Purple Heart recipients.
 Contributions may be made payable to Wake Forest Purple Heart Foundation, PO Box 168, Wake Forest, NC, 27588.
-For more details, e-mail
+For more details, e-mail info@WakeForestPurpleHeartFoundation.org

 The Wall That Heals, a replica of the Vietnam Veterans Memorial, along with a mobile Education Center, came to Wake Forest on October 18 – 21, 2018 at the E. Carroll Joyner Park, 701 Harris Road, and was open 24 hours a day and was free to the public.
 The Wall That Heals honors the more than three million Americans who served in the U.S. Armed forces in the Vietnam War and bears the names of the more than 58,000 men and women who made the ultimate sacrifice in Vietnam.